vishal-java-dev/Hospital_Management_System/README.md

 ## 📃 License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and free to use for learning and educational purposes.